Moissa-what? Learn more about moissanite

 Traditional moissanite is also "clear" in color.
 But once again, when compared to a diamond, there is a slight difference, and the moissanite might appear ever so slightly more opaque.
 That property is hard to notice when the gem is set in jewelry, and is mainly noticeable when a moissanite is placed right next to a diamond for comparison.

-For those creative souls looking for a one of a kind ring, we also offer colored moissanite, in different shades of grey, and even an opaque black option!
+For those creative souls looking for a one of a kind ring, we also offer colored moissanite, in different shades of grey and blue, and even a bold and gorgeous black option!

 Is it a resistant gem?